Los Angeles Times bombing: Clarence Darrow for the defense

 Iron Workers president Frank Ryan asked Clarence Darrow to defend the McNamaras.
 Darrow had become a hero in labor circles for his successful defense of labor leader Bill Haywood in 1906.
 However, Darrow was in ill health, and although organized labor was convinced of the McNamaras' innocence, Darrow realized that the evidence against them was overwhelming and that the brothers were almost certainly guilty.
 Soon after the arrest, and before he agreed to represent the McNamaras, he confided this to a journalist as the reason he was reluctant to take the case.
 Ryan turned to Harriman, who agreed to be the brothers' defense attorney.
 Gompers, however, visited Darrow in Chicago and convinced him that the case required his expertise.
 Reluctantly, Darrow consented to be lead defense attorney.
 Harriman stayed on as his assistant.
 Darrow also recruited former Los Angeles county assistant district attorney Lecompte Davis, pro-union Indiana judge Cyrus F. McNutt, and president of the Los Angeles Chamber of Commerce Joseph Scott as co-counsel for the defense.

 The McNamaras were arraigned on May 5, 1911.
-They pled not guilty.
+They pleaded not guilty.
 McManigal, who had turned state's evidence, was not charged at that time.